stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

+v0.7.1.1, 2024-03-xx

+* Fixed: The style list box in the configuration dialog was not cleared before it was filled again after a reset.

 v0.7.1.0, 2024-02-29

 * Fixed: Reversing the colors of a gradient did not recalculate the position of the colors.
 Instead it spread out the color evenly.